Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Introduction

 \section{Introduction}

-Let $\Sigma$ be a closed, connected, smooth manifold of dimension at least $1$.
-For a Riemannian metric $h$ on $\Sigma$, let $\lambda_1(\Sigma,h)$ be the smallest nonzero eigenvalue of the Laplacian with respect to $h$ acting on smooth real-valued functions on $\Sigma$ and let $m_1(\Sigma,h)$ be its multiplicity, that is, the dimension of the corresponding eigenspace.
-Furthermore, consider
+For a closed, connected, Riemannian manifold $X$ of dimension at least $1$, let $\lambda_1(X)$ be the smallest nonzero eigenvalue of its Laplacian acting on smooth real-valued functions and let $m_1(X)$ be its multiplicity, that is, the dimension of the corresponding eigenspace.
+Given a closed, connected, smooth manifold $\Sigma$ of dimension at least $1$, consider

 In \cite{CdV86} and \cite{CdV87}, Colin de Verdi\`ere conjectured that $\overline{m}_1(\Sigma) = \chr(\Sigma) - 1$, where the \emph{chromatic number} $\chr(\Sigma)$ is defined as the supremum of the natural numbers $n$ such that the complete graph on $n$ vertices embeds in $\Sigma$.
-By results from \cite{Heawood}, \cite{RY}, and \cite{4color1,4color2}, every finite graph embeddable in a surface $\Sigma$ can be colored with at most $\chr(\Sigma)$ colors so that adjacent vertices have different colors, hence the name.
+By results from \cite{Heawood}, \cite{RY}, and \cite{4color1,4color2}, every finite graph embeddable in a closed surface $\Sigma$ can be colored with at most $\chr(\Sigma)$ colors so that adjacent vertices have different colors, hence the name.

 Colin de Verdi\`ere's conjecture is true if $\dim(\Sigma)= 1$, if $\dim(\Sigma)\geq 3$ \cite{CdV86}, or if $\Sigma$ is the $2$-sphere \cite{ChengMultiplicity}, the $2$-torus \cite{Besson}, the projective plane \cite{Besson}, or the Klein bottle \cite{CdV87,NadirashviliMultiplicite}.
 Many efforts were made to try to prove the conjecture in general \cite{Besson2,Sevennec,LetrouitMachado}, but to no avail.
 We will show that the conjecture is in fact false.